 2012 also delivered us the 60th anniversary of the hunt, which was monumental not only for the anniversary, but also because the hunt returned to the suburbs for the first time in nearly a quarter century, a move that some never expected.
 Interestingly enough, the Press chose to reprise the role of the last suburban park that held the medallion, Tony Schmidt out in Arden Hills, a place vastly changed from the almond bark and metal coin days of 1988.
 (OK, yes, Ma Press used Roseville's Central Park in 2007 after Jake's record-breaking find, but that was arguably not part of their original plan, and yes, in 2004 the puck was technically in Maplewood, but Phalen is a Saint Paul park).
 Is this because St. Paul's parks have become too well-known to hunters, who now have park information literally at their fingertips wherever they may be on our phones and tablets?
 Is it because groups like the Cooler Crew tend to confine their summertime mock hunts to St. Paul?
 Or is it just a way to keep hunters on their feet and remind them that hey, this isn't just a St. Paul hunt?
 Who knows?

 Really though, it doesn't matter.
 Should we find ourselves having to trudge through suburban parks that we don't know about, time will sort that problem out for us.
 Already this decade, the hall of fame in the Cooler Crew alone has expanded dramatically, with the massive influx of suburban festivals that are developing hunts (or that have had them for a long time and we're just uncovering them).
 The summer of 2012 alone found the Cooler Crew claiming Hugo, White Bear Lake, Little Canada, New Brighton, Woodbury, and Cottage Grove medallions, and vigorously searched for more: Vadnais Heights, Rosemount, Hastings, Roseville, and Columbia Heights.
+And while we didn't do that well in 2013, Steve Sanftner and Matt Koskie cleaned house with some 9 finds during the summer of 2014.
 Some entrepreneuring soul will go out there and document those parks for future hunters just as what has been done for St. Paul's parks, giving Ma Press one more reference to avoid using.

 Technology is going to continue its ever present advance.
 It should be fun to watch and participate.
 And always remember: Search, Don't Destroy!